- Off road parking

 - Electric cooker, microwave, fridge/freezer, washing machine, dishwasher, Smart TV - can use own password for Netflix and similar, broadband internet

 - Bed linen and towels inc. in rent

 - Travel cot and highchair available

-- Off road parking for 1 car with ample roadside parking in cul-de-sac
+- Off road parking on drive for 2 cars with ample roadside parking in cul-de-sac

 - Large gardens to north and south